tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 ### Overview

 Today's class will expand upon students' component knowledge of algorithmic trading and abstract one level higher to create a full-fledged trading framework encapsulated in a single application.
-In particular, students will learn how to wrap their previous code (data collection, signal generation, backtesting, evaluation, and dashboard creation) into functions that will be called via a single workflow.
-In other words, students will automate the manual component calculations done in the previous class to produce an end-to-end trading dashboard containing all relevant metrics and functionality.
+Students will learn how to wrap their previous code (data collection, signal generation, backtesting, evaluation, and dashboard creation) into functions that will be called via a single workflow, automating the manual component calculations done in the previous class to produce an end-to-end trading dashboard containing all relevant metrics and functionality.

-Students will learn how to "go live" with their trading frameworks by establishing a connection to a financial trading API, such as the Kraken Cryptocurrency Exchange API, which provides 24-hour market access and generous API request privileges.
+Students will also learn how to "go live" with their trading frameworks by establishing a connection to a financial trading API, such as the Kraken Cryptocurrency Exchange API, which provides 24-hour market access and generous API request privileges.
 They will use asynchronous programming and data pipelines with their live data feed to build a robust trading dashboard with streaming data visualizations.

 ### Class Objectives